mikheyev/abon/varroa.md

 ## Varroa in Australia

 Varroa was originally found in the eastern honey bee (*Apis cerana*), the sister species to western honey bees.
-It was first detected new Newcastle in the winter of
+It was first detected new Newcastle in the winter of 2022 and has been spreading ever since.